 Gently bring the mixture to the boil, stirring frequently.
 It could reach setting point within 30-40 minutes, it could take longer.
 Quite a lot longer if you have an Aga, she said wearily.

 Put a saucer in the freezer and when you think the marmalade has reached setting point, put a teaspoonful on the saucer.
 If after a minute or two it wrinkles when you push it with your finger, it’s ready.
-If you have a jam thermometer you are looking for a temperature of 104C/220F.
-Always remove the pan from the heat while testing.
+If you have a jam thermometer you are looking for a temperature of 104C/220F but personally, I always check the thermometer reading by doing a wrinkle test.
+NB: always remove the pan from the heat while testing.

-When you’ve reached the required consistency, pour into warm sterilised jars and seal.
+When you’ve reached the required consistency, allow it to cool in the pan for a few minutes, otherwise the peel will float in the jars.
+Pour into warm sterilised jars and seal.
 You can eat it as soon as it’s cold and set but it will keep for a year or more.

 Seville and Mandarin Jelly

 Miss Acton’s original recipe calls for 18 Seville oranges.
 I only had 13 left so added mandarins left over from Christmas, working on the basis that two mandarins equal one Seville.
 In the past I’ve made up the difference with sweet oranges and a couple of lemons on a one-to-one basis.
 They all work fine.

 Infuriatingly, mine developed a skin between setting tests and I didn’t notice, so stirred it in and ended up with flecked jelly instead of pure gold.
 Oh well, it tastes the same and I wasn’t planning on entering the village show.

 10 mandarin oranges or clementines

 14 oz (400g) sugar to each 1lb (450g) of juice